HippoCampusRobotics/fav_docs/tutorials/ros_launch_setup.rst

    ros2 launch awesome_package setpoint.launch.py

-We can observe that the node publishes now under the corresponding namespace.
+we can observe that the node now publishes under the corresponding namespace.
 Isn't this just awesome?
 We do not have to touch our actual source code at all and are still able to configure our node!

-So now let us talk about the second method, which might look it requires a bit more work.
+So now let us talk about the second method, which might look like it requires a bit more work.
 But at the same time it is more powerful.
 We make use of ``GroupAction`` and ``PushRosNamespace``.
 The ``GroupAction`` is just a *container* for actions.